jtprince/portfolio/README.md

 ## Markdown documentation with ascii network diagrams

 Created a simple tool [markdown-convert-raw-tables-and-graphs.py](https://github.com/jtprince/dotfiles/blob/master/bin/markdown-convert-raw-tables-and-graphs.py) (quick prototype) to aid in rapidly documenting workflows using markdown (in this case, supplier integration workflows).
-The script converts labeled code blocks into markdown-compatible output.
+The script converts labeled code blocks (easy to specify) into markdown-compatible output which is both human readable *and* interpretable by github and most markdown parsers.

 ### Jsontable